pschmeddes/pschmeddes.github.io/ADR-002-secure-core-services.md

 > Describe here our response to these forces, that is, the design decision that was made.
 State the decision in full sentences, with active voice ("We will...").

-We will check that a user is logged in and that this user has te proper authorization to perform the action.
+We will check that a user is logged in and that this user has the proper authorization to perform the action.
 For this we will using the `Check<RoleName>` function

 ## Rationale